 - SalesLoft: One of the founding pioneers in the category.
 In addition to the benefits mentioned above, they also provide “conversation intelligence,” where they analyze phone conversations to identify key takeaways and transcribe meeting notes.

 - Apollo: A B2B database with over 220+ million contacts with the added benefit of allowing users to build multi-channel sequences to allow firms to find their next private equity investment.

 The financial services industry, especially Private equity, has always been and continues to be a heavily relationship-driven business.
 It’s not hard to understand why:

 - Suppose a lawyer is considering who to mention when a business owner is considering a transition or when an investment banker considers who to include in a process.
 In that case, they will be biased toward those they have strong relationships with.

 - A business owner is far more likely to have an exploratory conversation with a fund that has been vouched for by someone they trust vs. a cold email or phone call.

-However, private equity funds have historically not had a centralized view into the team’s relationship network, or a directed effort towards organizing and leveraging them.
-The underlying information of ‘who knows who’ has usually been scattered amongst their CRM system, spreadsheets, disparate LinkedIn networks, and Outlook contacts – leading to either heavy inefficiencies at best, or (most frequently) missed opportunities to source and win deals.
+However, private equity funds have historically not had a centralized view of the team’s relationship network or a directed effort toward organizing and leveraging them.
+The underlying information of “who knows who” has usually been scattered amongst their customer relationship management software, Excel spreadsheets, disparate LinkedIn networks, and Outlook contacts – leading to either heavy inefficiencies at best or (most frequently) missed opportunities to source and win deals.

 Done well, these solutions:

-- Ensure you touch base regularly with your key investment banking and business broker relationships, so you’re included in processes that fit your mandate
+- Ensure you regularly connect with your limited partners, key investment banking, and business broker relationships so you’re included in processes that fit your mandate.

 This space is emerging, and as a result, the number of viable providers is relatively small.
 They include: